nejckorasa/nejckorasa.github.io/content/posts/kafka-backfill.md

 1.  **Reset the consumer offset.** Use standard Kafka tooling to tell your service's consumer group to start reading from the beginning of the topic or a specific timestamp.
 Ideally, you would create a separate consumer to handle the backfill.
 2.  **Let the consumer run.** Kafka automatically fetches the older data from S3 and streams it to your consumer, just as it would with live data.

-### Option 2: The Pragmatic ETL Pattern (e.g., AWS Glue Trigger)
+### Pattern 2: ETL Pattern with Kafka

-But what if you don’t have Tiered Storage?
-This is a very common scenario.
+If you don’t have Tiered Storage?
 You need a safe, reliable bridge between your S3 data lake and Kafka.
 Instead of writing ad-hoc scripts, you should invest in a reusable backfill platform.

 The core of this pattern is a generic, on-demand ETL job (AWS Glue or Spark is a perfect fit) that is triggered by a simple API call.
 A service team makes a request specifying: